The GLX Video Content Operations Platform

 - Teams tempted to skip formal operational planning and just start creating content.

-A rich media Content Operations Platform provides the means, the automation workflows, and assistance to plan, program, and deliver communication in a way that is simple, accessible, and that helps assess the effectiveness of personalized digital content.
+A Video Content Operations Platform provides the means, the automation workflows, and assistance to plan, program, and deliver communication in a way that is simple, accessible, and that helps assess the effectiveness of personalized digital content.
 It provides the means to register content, augment it using AI techniques to extract the information held, and automate and manage its lifecycle.
 It provides the means to curate and augment content, to create adapted and personalized content intended for various audiences and channels and offers means for teams to collaborate in the creative and release process.
-It integrates people and processes tasked with the sharing, distribution, activation, and tracking of rich media content.
+It integrates people and processes tasked with the sharing, distribution, activation, and tracking of video content.

 - drive digital engagement,